Googled: Why Do Nonprofits Fail?

 - To communicate the message

 Without a clear strategy, your organization may start to suffer from mission drift.
 You take on more and more projects and opportunities and don’t actually fit into the scope of your organization.
-Before you know if your organization has no vision, strategy or coherence.
-A nonprofit that has lost sight of its mission, either because the strategic plan was never formally written or followed, it makes the organization much more susceptible to failure.
+Before you know if your organization has no vision, strategy, or coherence.
+A nonprofit that has lost sight of its mission, either because the strategic plan was never formally written or followed, makes the organization much more susceptible to failure.

 2. There Is No Transition Plan In Place